kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 could be better spent on development.
 As a means for testing small units of code, using DBMS_OUTPUT statements works quite well.
 However, if you wish to develop entire test suites and automated unit testing then you should go on to read Recipe 17-2 regarding utPLSQL.

-17-2.
-Installing the utPLSQL Unit Testing Framework **Problem**
+## 17-2.
+Installing the utPLSQL Unit Testing Framework
+**Problem**
 You’ve chosen the utPLSQL unit-testing framework for PL/SQL for your work, and you want to install it.
-CHAPTER 17  UNIT TESTING WITH UTPLSQL
-364
 **Solution**
 First, download the utPLSQL sources from http://utplsql.sourceforge.net/.
 Once you have obtained the sources, use the following steps to install the utPLSQL package into the database for which you wish